r-zip/rsync-mode/README.md

 ## Commands
 Two functions are defined for interactive use: `rsync` and `rsync-all`.
-The former synchronizes files to a single remote, which is chosen interactively using `ivy`, with completions read from the `rsync-remote-paths` directory-local variable.
-Integration with `helm`, `ido`, and the default `completing-read` is planned.
+The former synchronizes files to a single remote, which is chosen interactively, with completions read from the `rsync-remote-paths` directory-local variable.

 The function `rsync-all` synchronizes the current project to all remote hosts found in the directory-local variable